BastiTee/lazyscan/README.md

-# lazyscan
+## lazyscan
-> A Python script to ease the pain of scanning to PDF.
+> A Python script to ease the pain of scanning multiple pages to a single PDF

 ## Requirements